Rune of Zot

 These runes are the riskiest to get, or require some very specific character builds.
 Only go for them if you know what you're doing.

 - Hell: This area is one of the hardest in the game.
 It is filled with fiends, both found naturally and summoned by the Hell forces.
 Zin gives a piety-dependent chance of blocking Hell effects: at full piety it is complete, making the area a lot easier.
-Others have to be prepared for a fiend and a hellion to appear next to them at any moment, making regeneration and some means of torment protection absolutely vital.
+Others have to be prepared for a fiend and/or a hellion to appear next to them at any moment, making regeneration and some means of torment protection absolutely vital.
 As with Pan, specific strategies and resistances are needed for each rune:

 - Iron (Dis): Dis is often perceived as the "easiest" Hell, but this is not entirely true.
 It requires no specific resistances but a little of everything.
 Or sometimes a lot of everything, as the last level contains both Brimstone fiends and Ice fiends.
 Dispater himself is no pushover, casting powerful earth spells and bringing lots of greater demons to the party.
-Have Abjuration ready.
+Have Aura of Abjuration ready.

 - Icy (Cocytus): Have rC+++ for Cocytus.
 This place is filled with Ice fiends, who have, in addition to torment and Bolt of Cold, a horribly damaging cold-branded melee attack.
 Antaeus himself hits like a truck but luckily doesn't summon any friends.
-Unluckily he tends to be escorted by four Ice fiends.
+Unluckily, he tends to be escorted by four Ice fiends.
 Separate them first.

-- Obsidian (Gehenna): Have rF+++, but be aware that this doesn't help against the numerous Brimstone fiends and hellions who will gladly spam hellfire at you until you die.
+- Obsidian (Gehenna): Have rF+++, but be aware that this doesn't help against the numerous Brimstone fiends and hellions who will gladly spam damnation at you until you die.
 Make sure to kill them quickly.
 Asmodeus himself is not horribly difficult, but be aware that he is surrounded by a ring of flames and loves summoning fiends and Balrugs.